 EARTH uses near-real-time data from ocean observatories to design and test outreach with the Internet as an interface to scientists, teachers, students, and the public.
 Click here for more information on the EARTH program.

 The EARTH workshop for 2018 will be held June 24-29, 2018 in Newport Oregon and co-hosted by the NSF Regional Class Research Vessel, Oregon State University, and Oregon Coast STEM Hub.
 To keep up to date on all things EARTH, please join our facebook page.

 Because we only have a limited number of spots available in each EARTH workshop, applications are required.
-Applications, including all supporting materials, are due by February 28, 2018 at 1700 PST.
+Applications, including all supporting materials, are usually due by the end of February for the summer workshop.
 The application process comprises two steps, outlined below.
 Your application is complete when we have received both parts.

 - Complete the online EARTH Workshop Application form and submit any additional resources as appropriate.

 - Try out one (or more) EARTH lesson in your classroom or institution and complete the online feedback rubric (Note: this will take you to a new page on SurveyMonkey).